danangekal/gatsby-starter-default-typescript/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter typescript
+  Gatsby's typescript default starter
 </h1>

 Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+This starter is based on gatsby-starter-default & ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/starters/?)._